Select Your Region

 There are several benefits to offsite reprocessing that can help address the challenges of your in-house SPD, including:

-When considering if offsite reprocessing is the right solution for your healthcare facility, some things to consider include:
+When considering if offsite reprocessing is the right option for your healthcare facility, some things to consider include:

 Increase in Surgical Instrument Processing Complexities - Can you process complex instrument trays?
 Surgical instruments for minimally invasive procedures are becoming more difficult to process, and the demand for training and expertise among SPD staff has increased due to surgical instrument advancements.
 As equipment and instruments in the OR evolve, SPD staff must continuously stay updated on following IFUs to ensure instrumentation has been processed to the validated requirements to ensure they provide a safe and successful patient outcome.